openlibhums/janeway/docs/source/published/issues.rst

 ^^^^^^^^^^

 Issues can be assigned a DOI in Janeway.
-This can be done ad-hoc for each issue by editing the issue details and inputting the DOI manually, or by letting Janeway generate a DOI for you, based on a pattern (a OI pattern can be set from the Crossref Settings page)
+This can be done ad-hoc for each issue by editing the issue details and inputting the DOI manually, or by letting Janeway generate a DOI for you, based on a pattern (a DOI pattern can be set from the Crossref Settings page)

 When the Crossref integration is enabled, issue DOIs will be registered with Crossref whenever an article in that issue is registered with Crossref.
 This will be the case both for DOIs generated for Janeway as well as for those manually set.